Khomeini grandson gets cautious election blessing from the top

 Khatami sided with protesters who staged unprecedented street demonstrations following disputed elections in 2009.

-Hassan Khomeini does not side publicly with the reformists, but in defiance of the wave of arrests that followed the protests, he met political prisoners Alireza Beheshti and Mohammadreza Jalaeipour shortly after their release in 2009.
+Hassan Khomeini does not side publicly with the reformists, but in defiance of the wave of arrests that followed the protests, he met political prisoners Alireza Beheshti and Mohammadreza Jalaeipour two days after their release in 2010.

 “The Khomeini family has close ties with the reformists through several marriages.
 Hassan Khomeini and Khatami have been hangout buddies for a long time, hiking and swimming together,” a political activist close to both told Reuters.